mattyowl/sourcery/examples/E-D56/README.md

 ![alt text](figs/contour.jpg "Fig. 4: Example source information page, with contouring turned on.")

-## Further options
+## Tile directories

-Sourcery can also add public imaging from the DES, KiDS and S82 surveys.
-However, the latter rely on having created colour .jpg preview images of each tile of the survey (we may add links to these later - KiDS DR2 clocks in at 11 Gb for images that have been downsampled by a factor of 2 in resolution).
+Sourcery can also add public imaging from surveys that have been broken into tiles, creating cut-outs for each source in a catalog by stitching the tiles together as needed.
+This is how DES DR1 imaging is handled in Sourcery, and it can be enabled by uncommenting the `tileDirs` lines in the `E-D56Clusters.yml` file and then rebuilding the image cache.
+This will take a while, because the DES .tiff preview files are large.

+Any other survey can similarly be added using the `tileDirs` syntax: all that is required is a directory full of .jpg files and a `WCSTab.fits` file that maps between the filenames (using the TILENAME column) and contains the corresponding WCS header keywords.
+We have used this method successfully for adding colour images from KiDS DR2 and S82 (using the IAC's reprocessed images for the latter).

+Here we may add links for some `tileDirs` for use with Sourcery later...

+* KiDS DR2 (11 Gb; downsampled in resolution by a factor of 2)
+* IAC-S82 (XX Gb)